 The Nandi: Their Language And Folklore by Sir Alfred Claud Hollis (1909) is a most comprehensive and pioneering study of the Nandi Tribe of East Africa detailing their way of life, their unique language, customs and folk tales.
 Free eBook

-Interviewing Wild Animals: An Account Of Travel And Adventure Incidental To The Pursuit Of African Fauna With A Cine-Camera by F Ratcliffe Holmes (1929) is an intriguing and idiosyncratic little book about filming wild animals in what were then remote corners of the world.
+Interviewing Wild Animals: An Account Of Travel And Adventure Incidental To The Pursuit Of African Fauna With A Cine-Camera by F Ratcliffe Holmes (1929) is an account of the author's experiences trying to film the animals of Africa.

 Africa Of The Heart: A Personal Journey by Joseph Hone (1986).The author had always dreamed of crossing the African continent from coast to coast.
 As travel correspondent for the BBC, he finally embarked on this long-awaited journey through a world of limitless adventure.